marioy47/wordpress-plugin-starter/README.md

 1. Create a class (or classes) in `includes` following the WordPress coding standards with your plugin logic
 2. Issue `composer dump-autoload` so the new classes get recognized
-3. Instantiate this class (or use the _singleton_ parterns) in the start file (by default `wordpres-plugin-starter.php`) **without** requiring the file since the autoloader will take care if the inclussion.
+3. Instantiate this class (or use the _singleton_ patterns) in the start file (by default `wordpres-plugin-starter.php`) **without** requiring the file since the autoloader will take care if the inclusion.
 4. Issue `composer phpcs` in the root of the project regularly to check for errors and code-smells

 ## Composer Commands